 - Is our training up to date for all employees and Health and Safety Representatives?

 - Are we effectively recording in the meeting minutes all WHS issues and are they stored in an easy to find and manageable location?

 - Is our First Aid kit fully stocked and everyone is aware of how to access it and what to do if they use some of the materials?

 - Is all of our signage up to date and appropriately displayed for any hazards?

 - Do we have all of the required PPE, is it in good repair and within the use-by date and is it easily accessible by employees?

 - If previous incidents have occurred, have we investigated and documented the solutions to ensure we don’t have a repeat?

 - Do we regularly review the WHS conduct of our staff in performance reviews?

 - Do we regularly consult with industry regarding the WHS requirements of our business?

-- Do our inductions of new employees, including work health and safety procedures, including guidance on mental health?
+- Do our inductions of new employees, including work health and safety procedures, include guidance on mental health?